-Devon Rex - Everything you need to know about the cat breed
+Devon Rex – Everything you need to know about the breed

 Energy level: Medium

-Colours: Available in all imaginable patterns and colours, for example white, blue, black, creme, red, brown, frost white, chocolate brown, purple, champagne and seal grey.
+Colours: Found in all imaginable patterns and colours, for example white, blue, black, cream, red, brown, frosty white, chocolate brown, lilac, champagne and seal grey.

-Health problems: Generally healthy but can suffer from radiation rot and hypotrichosis.
+Health problems: Generally healthy but can suffer from stud tail and hypotrichosis.

 Personality of a Devon Rex

 The Devon Rex is a social, lively and loving cat breed.
-It is often very attached to its cat parents and feels best in the company of them or another animal.
-Lots of play and activity is appreciated and important when you have a Devon Rex as they are in great need of stimulation.
-A Devon Rex also loves heat unusually much and therefore thrives best indoors, where it also protects itself from harmful sunlight.
+They are often very attached to their cat parents and feel best in the company of them or another pet.
+Plenty of play and activity is both appreciated and important when you have a Devon Rex, as they have a great need for stimulation.
+A Devon Rex also loves warmth unusually much and therefore thrives best as an indoor cat, where they are also protected from harmful sunlight.

-Looks and fur care of a Devon Rex
+Appearance and coat care of a Devon Rex

-The Devon Rex is a slim, medium-sized and muscular cat with a distinctive curly or wavy coat and frizzy whiskers.
-The coat of a Devon Rex consists almost entirely of underwool, which means that it sheds almost nothing and also suits you with an allergy to fur animals.
-Brush the coat once a week to help reduce shedding and keep the coat healthy.
-When brushing the coat, be careful as it is very delicate.
-Please use a soft fur glove.
+The Devon Rex is a slender, medium-sized and muscular cat with a distinctive curly or wavy coat and frizzy whiskers.
+The coat of a Devon Rex consists almost entirely of undercoat, which means that they shed very little and can also suit you if you are allergic to fur-bearing animals.
+Brush the coat about once a week to help remove loose hairs and keep the coat healthy.
+Be gentle when you brush, as the coat is very delicate.
+A soft grooming glove is ideal.

 Health problems in a Devon Rex

-The Devon Rex cat breed is generally healthy, but is of course prone to certain hereditary diseases.
-Something that can also occur in the breed is so-called radiation rot, which in turn can cause ear problems, oily deposits on the skin and itching.
-An additional health problem is hypotrichosis, which means that the cat becomes bald or without fur on parts of the body.
+The Devon Rex is generally a healthy breed but, of course, can be prone to certain hereditary diseases.
+One condition that can occur in the breed is so-called stud tail, which can in turn cause ear problems, oily deposits on the skin and itching.
+Another health issue is hypotrichosis, which means the cat becomes bald or loses fur on parts of its body.

 Oral health

-Did you know you need to brush your cat's teeth?
-Brushing your cat's teeth daily is the best thing you can do to prevent your cat from getting periodontitis, learn more about it here.
-The dental disease FORL is common among cats and often occurs in connection with periodontitis.
-Brushing the cat's teeth can be a challenge, but with treats and a lot of patience, the cat will eventually get used to it.
-Learn more about how to brush your cat's teeth here.
+Did you know that you need to brush your cat’s teeth?
+Brushing your cat’s teeth daily is the best thing you can do to prevent your cat from developing periodontitis, learn more about it here.
+The dental disease FORL is common among cats and often occurs together with periodontitis.
+Brushing your cat’s teeth can be a challenge, but with treats and a lot of patience your cat will eventually get used to it.
+Learn more about how to brush your cat’s teeth here.
 Learn more about cat dental care here.

 Poisoning

-There are a lot of things that are poisonous to cats that you may not have thought of before.
-An example of this is plants, learn more about which plants are poisonous to your cat here.
+There are many things that are poisonous to cats that you may not have thought about before.
+One example is plants – learn more about which plants are poisonous to your cat here.
 Further examples of what is poisonous to cats are chocolate and mouse and rat poison.
-It's important to store things that are dangerous to cats in a place they can't get to.
+It is important to store anything that is dangerous for cats in a place they cannot reach.